Why is toes conditioning so important?

 Let’s see how to fortify our toes through a basic / introductive exercise:

 - let’s find a flat wall that we can freely smudge / damage

 - Let’s put us barefoot, standing in front of the wall (at a 60-90 cm distance)

-- Let’s bend the right knee leaning our foot to the wall (the leg is bent)
+- Let’s bend the right knee leaning its foot to the wall (even the other leg is slightly bent)